 Drug and Alcohol Screening

 In the 1980s, then President Ronald Reagan made it mandatory for all government employees to pass a drug test.
 Private businesses soon followed suit, and since then, drug testing has been a standard part of organizations.
 Having preemployment drug screenings can help companies maintain a strict zero-tolerance policy against illicit substances.
 Being intoxicated while working can have disastrous consequences, not just for the concerned employee, but also for coworkers and the company as a whole.
 Drugs and alcohol are known to interfere with a person’s cognitive abilities, focus, motor skills, and memory.
+If you’re concerned you may not be able to pass an employee screening, it may be worth taking a Walgreens drug test for assurance.

 There are different types of drug tests.
 Companies who run high-risk operations such as in construction, transportation, and aviation may consider other more accurate methods like blood test or even a hair test, as these are more comprehensive and accurate even though the results take a little longer to arrive.